orbitdb/field-manual/01_Tutorial/04_P2P_Part_1.md

 #### Enabling the swarm

 Next, you will restore your default swarm addresses.
-These are adresses that your node announces itself to the world on.
+These are addresses that your node announces itself to the world on.

 Luckily, in the browser you don't have to do anything, the default is an empty array.
 You should already see something like this in your console: